-MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we can do to support children's development DISPOSITIONS Take pride in being able to do things for themselves.
+MILEPOSTS OF DEVELOPMENT LEARNING OUTCOMES What children are expected to do DISPOSITIONS Take pride in being able to do things for themselves.
 However, they still need and want the assurance of an adult's pres- ence.
-Make time to talk and listen carefully to the children about what is going on at school, home or with friends.
-Practise good communica- COPING SKILLS Are curious about people and events around them Can be affected by stress, or have bad or sad moods during tion and reflective listening.
-Communication is vital during this school period as there is so much to discuss and negoti- ate when children are seeking SURVIVAL times that might be difficult or challenging.
-Can display signs of depression Some causes of stress include arguments between parents information, explanations and understanding.
-Wander around the classroom while the children are engaged in free play or organized activities and listen to their observation.
-DISCERNMENT and family members or parents going through separation or divorce, disagreements with friends, being teased too much, being overwhelmed by changes and transitions and school tests. tions and conversations.
-What they do and say can be very revealing.
+COPING SKILLS Are curious about people and events around them Ī SURVIVAL Can be affected by stress, or have bad or sad moods during times that might be difficult or challenging.
+DISCERNMENT Can display signs of depression Some causes of stress include arguments between parents and family members or parents going through separation or divorce, disagreements with friends, being teased too much, being overwhelmed by changes and transitions and school tests.
 MAINTAINING PEACE